sajjadrezvani/RL_CartPole/README.md

 # CartPole_Stabilization
-Building, simulation and control inverted pendulum (cart pole) by RL and PID
+Building, simulating, and controlling an inverted pendulum (cart pole) using RL in Python and PID in Matlab.